sushilsridhar/cs-fundamentals/ds/MAP.md

 # Internal working

+for put operation,

 ```
 HashMap<Integer, Integer> map = new HashMap<>();

 map.put(key, value);
 ```

+**<ins>STEP 1: check threshold</ins>**
+if the size for the hashmap reached the threshold size, which is load factor * capacity, resize and do rehashing

 <ins>Initial capacity</ins>
 the default initial capacity is 16, set it to bigger number if you know there will be more values in hashmap, because rehashing is expensive

-<ins>step 1:</ins>
-if the size for the hashmap reached the threshold size, which is load factor * capacity, resize and do rehashing

 <ins>Load Factor:</ins>
 The capacity is expanded as the number of elements in the HashMap increases, The load factor is the measure